olemyhra/stoml/README.md

 # stoml
 Simple TOML library

-This library is intended to provide th most basic functions to read a TOML file.
+This library is intended to provide the most basic functions to read a TOML file.
 The library is based upon the TOML v1.0.0 specification.

 Supported specifications: